-I hold a Master of Public Administration and a Certificate in International Development from the Evans School of Public Policy and Government at the University of Washington where I also worked as a research assistant conducting food, agriculture and development policy research.
+I hold a Master of Public Administration and a Certificate in International Development from the Evans School of Public Policy & Governance at the University of Washington where I also conducted food, agriculture, and development policy research.
 I completed a Bachelor of Arts in Sociology at McGill University.

-- Certificate in International Development, Evans School of Public Policy and Government, University of Washington
+- Certificate in International Development, Evans School of Public Policy and Governance, University of Washington (2011)

 - B.A., Sociology, McGill University (2006)